Housing for Health – the guide

 Before commencing design, talk to the residents and housing manager about local vermin and identify appropriate design strategies.

-Data from over 7,500 houses show that mice and rats are still a house design issue with 46% of houses reporting the presence of mice or rats during the year (32% of houses) or evidence being found of their presence at the time of survey (14% of houses).
-Many household residents (61% of houses) reported no ‘other pests’.
+Data from over 6,000 houses show that mice and rats are still a house design issue with 52% of houses reporting the presence of mice or rats during the year and 38% of houses with evidence being found of their presence at the time of survey.
+Many household residents (63% of houses) reported no ‘other pests’.
 ‘Other pests’ are defined as white tail spiders, redback spiders, any type of snake, wild camels, pigs, horses, crocodiles, rabbits, donkeys or ticks.
 These houses may have had dogs, cats, mice, rats, flies, mosquitoes, ants and cockroaches.

-Data shows that most houses (71 per cent) had some type of framed wall construction that without well designed, specified and constructed linings could provide habitat for rats, mice, snakes and other vermin.
-There was a significant decrease since 2006 in the number of houses with holes or cracks in inside walls, a 4% reduction, and outside walls, a 5% reduction.
+Data shows that most houses (70%) had some type of framed wall construction that without well designed, specified and constructed linings could provide habitat for rats, mice, snakes and other vermin.
+There was a significant decrease since 2013 in the number of houses with holes or cracks in inside walls, a 10% reduction, and outside walls, a 9% reduction.
 This reduces the risk of vermin entry, nesting and damage.

 Real world examples of problems